 - When selling your home will mean the difference between a comfortable retirement and a life of struggle

-Consider which path is best for you in light of the above questions—you may be surprised to find that renting is the better opportunity for you in your retirement years.
+Consider which path is best for you in light of the above questions?you may be surprised to find that renting is the better opportunity for you in your retirement years.
+There are rental communities all over the country that may present a better option for seniors than buying and owning a home.

 Fortunately the tax code offers favorable treatment if you want to sell your house and cash out.
 The IRS allows a one time exclusion from tax on the gain on the sale of your primary residence of up to $250,000 ($500,000 if married, filing joint) that will enable most people to liquidate their homes with little or no tax consequences.